Uterine fibroid: Other animals

 Uterine fibroids are rare in other mammals, although they have been observed in certain dogs and Baltic grey seals.

 Research

 Selective progesterone receptor modulators, such as progenta, have been under investigation.
-Another selective progesterone receptor modulator asoprisnil is being tested with promising results as a possible use as a treatment for fibroids, intended to provide the advantages of progesterone antagonists without their adverse effects.
+Another selective progesterone receptor modulator asoprisnil is being tested with promising results as a possible treatment for fibroids, intended to provide the advantages of progesterone antagonists without their adverse effects.
 Low dietary intake of vitamin D is associated with the development of uterine fibroids.

 Myomectomy and uterine artery embolisation seem to be equally effective in improving quality of life, as measured 4 years after surgery.